ndsurgenor/east-street/README.md

 Using these milestones, goals, and stories to guide my thinking, the following was planned as the Scope of the project:

-- Responsive Design allowing full functionality and appropraite resizing on all devices from 360px upwards
+- Responsive Design allowing full functionality and appropriate resizing on all devices from 360px upwards
 - Use of Toggle-menu and hidden elements (e.g. home page image) when site is viewed on tablet/mobile devices
 - A main section of the site containing all restaurant information (non-restricted access):
   - Opening Times